By: Team M11-3 Since: Jan 2019 Licence: MIT

 -

-: Index number of the flashcard to be selected.
+INDEX: Index number of the flashcard to be selected.
 This index number will be shown in the displayed list of flashcards.
 Must be a positive integer such as 1, 2, 3, …

 Steps to select a flashcard: